ultimate-tester/connect-saml2/README.md

-connect-saml2
+express-saml2
 =============

-SAML2 authentication for connect
+SAML2 authentication for express

 Overview
 --------

-This connect middleware allows an application to authenticate users via a SAML2 gateway, and access the attributes asserted by the gateway pertaining to those users.
+This express middleware allows an application to authenticate users via a SAML2 gateway, and access the attributes asserted by the gateway pertaining to those users.
 It doesn't require (and probably doesn't play nicely with) any other authentication framework.
-Currently connect ~2.0.0 is supported.
+Currently express ~4.0.0 is supported.
 As long as the `urlencoded` middleware doesn't go away, things should keep working for quite some time.